laktoosivaba/cy/README.md

 For a non-pinned topic, the subject-ID allocated to it equals `(hash+evictions)%6144`, where evictions is the number of times the topic had to be moved due to losing arbitration to a contender for the same subject-ID.
 As can be seen, dynamically assigned subject-IDs fall in the range [0,6144); the remaining range [6144, 8192) is reserved for pinned topics and fixed subject-IDs.
 It is possible to pin a topic at any subject-ID, not necessarily in the reserved range, but in the presence of nodes that do not support the named topic protocol pinning below 6144 is not recommended because old nodes will be unable to participate in conflict resolution.

 CRDTs are eventually convergent by design; thus, as long as nodes are able to communicate, eventually they will find a consistent (only one subject-ID per topic) and conflict-free (only one topic per subject-ID) configuration.
 While the network is still converging, however, brief conflicts will likely occur.
-To avoid data misinterpretation, transfers emitted over named topics are extended with a 51-bit *topic discriminator*, which itself is simply the 51 most significant bits of the topic hash (the 13 least significant bits are already used to compute the subject-ID and as such they are not usable for hashing).
+To avoid data misinterpretation, transfers emitted over named topics are extended with at least some of the most significant bits of the topic hash (the 16 least significant bits of the topic hash are already used to compute the subject-ID and as such they are not usable for hashing, so we are left with 48 bits).

-How the topic discriminator is used depends on the specifics of the transport layer.
+How the topic hash is used at the transport layer depends on the specifics of the transport.
 At least a part of it should be used to populate a field in the transport frame header to allow quick acceptance filtering and detection when another topic is occupying our subject-ID.
 Another part can be used to seed the transfer-CRC.
-Observe that the topic discriminator is zero for a pinned topic, which ensures backward compatibility with any old node.
+Observe that the most significant bits of the topic hash are zero for a pinned topic, which ensures backward compatibility with any v1.0 node.

-When receiving a transport frame, the transport layer will compare the topic discriminator (or relevant parts thereof) provided by the topic autoconfiguration protocol against the value in the received frame.
+When receiving a transport frame, the transport layer will compare the relevant most significant bits of the topic hash provided by the topic autoconfiguration protocol against the value in the received frame.
 If a divergence is found, the topic autoconfiguration engine is notified, such that it assigns a higher priority to resolving the conflict as soon as possible (this notification is not essential for the protocol to function, since the CRDT will eventually converge regardless, but it does speed up conflict resolution), and the frame is discarded.
 This is called stochastic multiple occupant monitoring, or *Stochastic MOM*.

-Assuming perfect hashing (this is a ~sensible assumption for Rapidhash but an overly optimistic one for CRCs), the probability of Stochastic MOM failure -- i.e., data misinterpretation -- given 1000 topics and using *only 32 bits* from the topic discriminator is 1.89e-8, or one in 53 million.
+Assuming perfect hashing (this is a ~sensible assumption for Rapidhash but an overly optimistic one for CRCs), the probability of Stochastic MOM failure -- i.e., data misinterpretation -- given 1000 topics and using *only 32 bits* from the topic hash is 1.89e-8, or one in 53 million.
 If the topic hash is used to seed a CRC, the probability will somewhat increase.

 It is essential to ensure that existing topics are not affected by new ones.
 To this end, each topic bears an age counter, which defines the priority of the topic during arbitration.
 The age counter should increase with time and usage of the topic.
 Currently, it is incremented whenever the topic is gossiped, and whenever a transfer is received (sic!) on the topic.
 Publishing a transfer does not increase the age because the publisher may be unconnected to subscribers.
 The age counter is CRDT-merged using siple max(), as a result, the counter grows faster as the number of nodes using the topic is increased.